openfisca/openfisca-doc/source/coding-the-legislation/35_periods.md

 The general structure is `unit:instant:quantity` (see the [definition of a period](../key-concepts/periodsinstants.md)).
 Some of the structure can be omitted.

-All the valid period formats are referenced in this table:
+The main valid period formats are referenced in this table:

 | Period format     | Period type     | Example             | Represents                                       | Disambiguation                                                        |
 |-------------------|-----------------|---------------------|--------------------------------------------------|-----------------------------------------------------------------------|